SovereignEdgeEU-COGNIT/ai-orchestrator-env/README.md

 The virtual environment serves multiple purposes:

-* **Data Collection:** Connect to a real infrastructure to gather real-time data, essential for training AI agents.
+* **Data collection:** Connect to a real infrastructure to gather real-time data, essential for training AI agents.
 * **Simulation:** Utilizing the collected data, AI agents can be trained within the virtual environment, allowing them to learn and adapt to various situations without impacting the real infrastructure.
 * **Deployment:** Post-training, by connecting to a real infrastrucure, the AI agents can be deployed to leverage their learned strategies and to automate and enhance IT operations.